5l1v3r1/NeoRAT/README.md

   * Opens one or more websites seperated by a comma in the deafult browser of the clients computer.

 * stream --resolution [resolution] (--monitor [index]) (--fps) (--fit) (--ip [ip] & --port [port]) (--recognize [haarcascade])
   * Stream the screen of the clients computer in the specified resolution (x,y).
 The --fps argument provides the fps of the stream in the top left corner, the --fit argument automatically sizes the stream window to the resolution.
-The --ip & --port arguments is commonly used if your server is port forwarding.
+The --ip & --port arguments is commonly used if your server is port tunneling.
 The --recognize argument takes a haarcascade filepath looking for it in the aftermath/Resources/Haarcascades directory, if you want to use any kind of image recoginition on the stream.

 * cam --resolution [resolution] (--monitor [index]) (--fps) (--fit) (--ip [ip] & --port [port]) (--recognize [haarcascade])
   * Stream the webcam of the clients computer in the specified resolution (x,y).
 The --fps argument provides the fps of the stream in the top left corner, the --fit argument automatically sizes the stream window to the resolution.
-The --ip & --port arguments is commonly used if your server is port forwarding.
+The --ip & --port arguments is commonly used if your server is port tunneling.
 The --recognize argument takes a haarcascade filepath looking for it in the aftermath/Resources/Haarcascades directory, if you want to use any kind of image recoginition on the stream.

 * audio --run (--quiet) (--ip [ip] & --port [port])
   * Listen to the audio from the microphone, if you only want to create a sound file you can specify the --quiet argument.
-The --ip & --port arguments is commonly used if your server is port forwarding.
+The --ip & --port arguments is commonly used if your server is port tunneling.

 * talk --run (--ip [ip] & --port [port])
   * Talk into your microphone from the servers computer & the audio will directly be played on the clients computer.
-The --ip & --port arguments is commonly used if your server is port forwarding.
+The --ip & --port arguments is commonly used if your server is port tunneling.
 #### **Available options**
 ---
 * mode/safe